Kristina01111000/lavendersite/README.md

 - updated to php 8.1
--  meeting -> wednesday @ 11, send zoom link
+-  meeting -> wednesday @ 11

 - go over about us page
 - look at shop, woocommerce
 - set up woocoommerce
-- ein for account
+- ein for account?
 - tell her what she needs for it
 - zoom link sent
 - update call to do list
+- put pictures in gallery?